Daddy/Daughter Dance 2025 is in books and our girls (and their guests) are falling asleep tonight and dreaming of all of memories they made.

 This is a reminder that we will not be having school on Friday, March 14.

-about 2 months ago, Aaron Rex
+4 months ago, Aaron Rex

 We’ve seen firsthand how unpredictable school funding can be in the past.
 Years ago, our district saved money instead of spending it all, knowing that funding could change.
 Now, with an $800,000 funding cut coming, that foresight is helping—but we still face tough decisions ahead.
 Imagine if we didn’t have that cushion.
 We’d be scrambling to figure out how to pay our staff and maintain programs.
 The bottom line: This funding cut is significant.
 It’s not sustainable, and it’s not fair to our students.
 Stay tuned for what we can do to stand up for public schools. #WapakonetaSchools #FairFunding

-about 2 months ago, Carrie Knoch
+4 months ago, Carrie Knoch

 School Funding